Exile Eric Walker

 Exile Eric Walker, a lovely man

-Even though Eric’s questions were posed innocently and he revealed nobody’s secret role, he was placed on no-fault suspension in January 2024.
-The repercussions of this extended to the moderators of the Green Seniors email group.
+Even though Eric’s questions were posed innocently and he revealed nobody’s secret role, he was placed on NFS in January 2024.
+The repercussions of this extended to the moderators of the Green Seniors email group, Freda Davis and Nicola Watson.
 Even though they had asked Eric not to post his enquiries there, they too were placed on NFS.
+Eric was expelled in April 2025.

 Explore more Exiles